-In Person: 10 days before primary and general elections.
+In Person: 10 days before general elections.
 11 days before all other elections.
 If you miss these deadlines, you can also register to vote on Election Day.

-By Mail: Postmarked 15 or more days before Election Day.
+By Mail: Postmarked 15 days before Election Day or received 10 days before Election Day.

 Online: 10 days before Election Day.